There are better options.

 Free backup software

-There are better and better-known free solutions.
+There are better free solutions.

 Backups are important

-I have a higher standard.
+I have a high standard.

 Backups are important.
 Really important.